 The EPA requires regular sampling to ensure drinking water safety.
-The Village of JACKSON CENTER in 2013, conducted sampling for the following contaminants: nitrite, nitrate & total coliform bacteria, Asbestos, Antimony, Arsenic, Barium, Beryllium, Cadmium, Chromium, Cyanide, Fluoride, Mercury, Nickel, Selenium, Thallium, Radiological contaminants, HAA5's, T.T.H.M.'s, and V.O.C's.
-Samples were collected for a total of 20 different contaminants most of which were not detected in the Village of JACKSON CENTER water supply.
+The Village of Jackson Center conducted sampling for bacteria; inorganic; radiological; synthetic organic; volatile organic during 2015 Samples were collected for a total of 20 different contaminants most of which were not detected in the Village of Jackson Center water supply.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, are more than one year old.

-Listed below is information on those contaminants that were found in the Village of JACKSON CENTER drinking water.
+Listed below is information on those contaminants that were found in the Village of Jackson Center's drinking water.